-Additionally, our B2B payments offering expands the addressable market for our solutions, which we estimate to be over \$ in cross-border B2B payment volume.
+Additionally, our B2B payments offering expands the addressable market for our solutions, which we estimate to be over \$10 trillion in addressable B2B payment volume(4).
 Given Flywire's existing penetration of key verticals, ability to integrate with a broad range of core systems and continued investments in our next-gen payments platform, proprietary global payment network, and vertical-specific software, we believe we have the opportunity to capture a meaningful share of this payment volume.